-- 4. The Director of Education shall meet with the offender(s) to inform them that a complaint has been filed.
-In Title IX cases, the complaint shall be delivered to the accused student in person or by regular US mail to the accused student's official address of record at the College.
-The complaint shall instruct the accused student to contact the Title IX Coordinator/Director of Education to schedule a conduct conference or the accused will be informed that a Hearing Panel has been convened to review the complaint.
-In the event the accused student does not respond as requested, the Hearing Panel may proceed to conclude the case. - 5.
-A respondent may be suspended from class while the Director conducts an investigation.
-The responsibility to investigate and gather evidence rests with the school, not the parties.
-All evidence gathered must be provided to both parties at least ten days prior to dismissing the case or convening a hearing panel, whichever is warranted.
+- 1. A complaint can be made through the Dean of Student Affairs.
+A complaint should be filed within 10 days of the incident, with the exception that there is no time limit to report Title IX offenses. - 2.
+The Dean of Student Affairs shall review violation(s) and initiate investigations within 5 days of the complaint being filed.
+In reviewing the reports, the Student Conduct Administrator will determine whether the alleged violation(s) may be resolved through a conduct conference or a conduct hearing.
+Students that might be subject to College suspension or expulsion shall automatically be provided a hearing before a Hearing Panel. - 3.
+The Dean of Student Affairs shall meet with the offender(s) to inform them that a complaint has been filed.
+The complaint shall be delivered to the accused student in person or by regular US mail to the accused student's official address of record at the College.
+The complaint shall instruct the accused student to contact the Student Conduct Administrator to schedule a conduct conference or the accused will be informed that a Hearing Panel has been convened to review the complaint.
+In the event the accused student does not respond as requested, the Student Conduct Body may proceed to conclude the case. - 4.
+A Student can be suspended from class while the Dean conducts an investigation.

-Section C. Hearing Panel
+Section C. Conduct Conference